-However, should you decide to attend a Montana Code School session, we recommend that you complete roughly 40-60 hours of online pre-work intended to let us hit the ground running on day one.
+However, should you decide to attend a Montana Code School session, you will be required to complete roughly 40-60 hours of online pre-work intended to let us hit the ground running on day one.

-Montana Code School is currently accepting applications for its Full-Time Immersive and Part-Time Immersive sessions and admission will be determined on a rolling basis.
+Montana Code School is currently accepting applications for its Fall/Winter 2015 Full-Time Immersive session and admission will be determined on a rolling basis.

 If you are interested in attending a later session, be sure submit your application early, and stay in touch!
 We accept applications months in advance, and will gladly hold a spot in the next session for you while you prepare to attend.